pkdone/mongo-connection-check/README.md

 ## Potential Future Enhancements

 * __Windows DNS Lookup Stall__.
-Fix stall issue on Windows, for the stages that require a DNS lookup, resulting in the tool sometimes appearing to hang for a period at the affected different stages.
+Fix stall issue on Windows, for the stages that require a DNS lookup, resulting in the tool sometimes appearing to hang for a period of time at the different affected stages.